pyeventsourcing/esdbclient/README.md

 del subscription
 ```

-To accomplish "exactly once" processing of the events, the commit position
-should be recorded atomically and uniquely along with the result of processing
-received events, for example in the same database as materialised views when
-implementing eventually-consistent CQRS, or in the same database as a downstream
-analytics or reporting or archiving application.
-This avoids "dual writing" in
-the processing of events.

 The subscription object might be used directly when processing events.
 It might
 also be used within a thread dedicated to receiving events, with recorded events
 put on a queue for processing in a different thread.
 This package doesn't provide